top of page

 Felucca ride on the Nile

-If you're in Egypt, you have to do the "Felucca" or a ride on the local boat.
+If you're in Egypt, you have to do the "Felucca" or a traditional wind-sail boat ride.
 Nile is the longest river in the world, running from the North of Africa down to the middle with Egypt and Sudan being its biggest beneficiaries.
 Obviously most of Egypt lies along the fertile plains of the Nile and hence has always been a prosperous civilisation.
-Anyway, so this Felucca ride during the sunset was quite soothing after a whirlwind last 2 days and the best part the freshly made tea and sandwiches on the boat!
+The Felucca ride during the sunset was quite soothing after a whirlwind last two days and the best part to me of course was the freshly made tea and sandwiches on the boat!
 (Tea and coffee would be like water in any trip to the middle east!)

 I got back to the hostel at around 8pm after a leisurely stroll in the local Aswan market, getting invites for tea by many charming (and sometimes creepy) locals most of them called Mohammed, getting a bit lost and then chilling with the other hostel mates in the common area.
 The next morning, I left the hostel for my next stop - Luxor!